Cultural offers cinema

 Long confined to the back rooms of video stores, Asian crime thrillers experienced sudden fame in the mid-90s, particularly when the combined efforts of Cahiers du cinéma, then Starfix or HK Vidéo enthusiasts finally put the names of Ringo Lam, Takeshi Kitano and Tsui Hark in the spotlight.
 The international release of The Killer finally established John Woo, Chow Yun-fat and their fury in the collective imagination - no Reservoir Dogs without City on Fire.
 Since then, Johnny To's stylized arabesques and Park Chan-wook and Na Hong-jin's ultraviolent swerves have been honored at festivals, and in a retrospective at the Cinémathèque with a selection of must-sees.

-Márta Mészáros, January 28-February 15, 2026
+Márta Mészáros, from January 28 to February 15, 2026

 Oleksandr Dovjenko, January 21-30, 2026